svc333/overview/zero_downtime.md

 = 99.19% availability
 ```

-SLAs don't include downtime or failures that are related to the specified exclusions, {{site.data.keyword.Bluemix_notm}} UI unavailability, time to reload, configure, enable, or access content.
+SLAs don't include downtime or failures that are related to {{site.data.keyword.Bluemix_notm}} UI unavailability, or the time it takes to reload, configure, enable, or access content.

 The availability downtime SLA doesn't include {{site.data.keyword.Bluemix_notm}} infrastructure services.
 {: note}